qvdm/PasswordThing/docs/hardware_and_software.md

 ![Model U bot](img/uusb_back.JPG)
 *Model U back view*

+## Refined / Production
+I designed a small PCB for each model to make it easier to assemble the components.

+The GIT repository includes Eagle schematic and pcb layout files, as well as Gerber files, ready to send to JLPCB or another vendor for manufacture.

+The GIT repository also contains STL files for printing small enclosures for the project.
+The photos below show the completed products.

+TBD

 # Software Build
 The platformio platform is recommended for compiling the code.
 Ensure that